ReDI-School/nrw-html-and-css/lesson18/index.md

 # Inheritance

 Inheritance is another crucial part of CSS Cascade.
-Inheritance is how some CSS rules set on a parent element are inherited by their child elements.
+Inheritance is how some CSS rules, which are set on parent elements, are inherited by their child elements.
 In this section, we want to show examples where a property value (e.g color, font-family) is inherited by an element.

 Example: